 Why do your symptoms of hypothyroidism fail to improve or even get worse when you are on a high dose of T4 treatment?
 Let me explain.

 As I pointed out earlier, Type 2 Deiodinase converts T4 to T3 inside your pituitary gland.
-In addition, it is also responsible for T4 to T3 conversion in your hypothalamus and the rest of the brain.
+In addition, it is also responsible for T4 to T3 conversion in your hypothalamus , (a tiny gland sitting on top of the pituitary gland), and rest of the brain.

 Now consider this.
 Your appetite center is located inside the hypothalamus.
 Due to a high level of T3 inside your hypothalamus, your appetite may get into turbo charge, causing you to gain more weight.
-Additionally, a high level of T3 inside your brain can lead to anxiety and insomnia, which often leads to day-time fatigue and somnolence.
-All of these symptoms – weight gain, fatigue and somnolence are common symptoms of hypothyroidism.
+Additionally, a high level of T3 inside your brain can lead to anxiety and insomnia, which often leads to day-time fatigue, somnolence and mental fog.
+All of these symptoms – weight gain, fatigue and mental fog are common symptoms of hypothyroidism.

 You wonder why your symptoms are getting worse.
 You ask your physician for some explanation.
 Physicians’ usual reply – “Your symptoms cannot be due to low thyroid as your TSH is normal.”